 In 2017 she was selected as one of 12 women to be a 'Marie Claire Future Shaper' for Marie Claire Magazine in partnership with Audi.
 Her work has been covered on creative platforms like Design Indaba, Between 10 and 5 and Casmir TV.

-Jessie is currently pursuing a postgraduate in Film and Television studies at the University of Cape Town and is in production on a mid-length documentary about an old age home in Cape Town, titled Highlands House, that is being supported by the National Film and Video Foundation.
+Jessie is currently pursuing a postgraduate in Film and Television studies at the University of Cape Town and is in development on a documentary about an old age home in Cape Town, titled 'Song of Ascents', that is being supported by the National Film and Video Foundation.